 - Route updates to one channel per team/function (instead of blasting everywhere)

-This keeps connect Slack for real-time task notifications useful instead of overwhelming.
+This keeps your Slack workspace connected for real-time task notifications useful instead of overwhelming.

 4) “We need Slack → ClickUp and ClickUp → Slack to both work.”